GALILEO FACES THE INQUISITION

-In 1615 “His Holiness and the Most Eminent Lords, Cardinals of this supreme and universal Inquisition” declared that Galileo had “rendered (himself) vehemently suspected by this Holy Office of heresy” and commanded him “to abjure, curse and detest the said error and heresies in our presence.”
+Here's one of thousands of examples: In 1615 “His Holiness and the Most Eminent Lords, Cardinals of this Supreme and Universal Inquisition” declared that Galileo has “rendered (himself) vehemently suspected by this Holy Office of heresy.”
+We command him “to abjure, curse and detest the said error and heresies in our presence.”

 1. “Making the proposition that the sun is in the center of the world and immovable from its place is absurd, philosophically false, and formally heretical; because it is expressly contrary to Holy Scriptures.”

 2. “Making the proposition that the earth is not the center of the world, nor immovable, but that it moves, and also with a diurnal action, is also absurd, philosophically false, and, theologically considered, at least erroneous of faith.”

 Wielding the authority of their offices, the Pope and the Lords of the Inquisition determined that when Galileo abandoned the scriptures and heeded his own observations he strayed from truth into error, from virtue into vice, and from morality into immorality.
 Hence the Holy Inquisition determined that Galileo’s thought and resultant findings were “unlawful” as well as “disordered and immoderate.”